spring1843/go-dsa/complexity.md

 ### Logarithmic - O(Log n)

-Attaining logarithmic time complexity in an algorithm is highly desirable as it eliminates the need to iterate through every input in order to solve a given problem.
+Attaining logarithmic time complexity in an algorithm is highly desirable as it eliminates the need to iterate through every input to solve a given problem.
 Examples:

 * Searching sorted items using [Binary Search](./dnc/binary_search.go)
 * Inserting, Deleting, and Searching in a [Binary Search Tree](./tree/README.md)